duncankmckinnon/text-to-graphql-mcp/README.md

 MODEL_TEMPERATURE=0
 ```

-Then use a simplified MCP configuration:
+Then use a simplified MCP configuration (still requires PATH):

 ```json
 {